What Is PPO Health Insurance?

 No spam.
 No hassle.
 No hidden costs.

-With a PPO, or preferred provider organization, you'll pay less when you go to the doctors in the plan's network.
-These are the "preferred providers."
-But unlike other types of health insurance, your plan still pays a share of your medical bills when you go outside the network.
-PPOs also let you go to specialists without a referral, which can make getting medical care faster.
+With a PPO, or preferred provider organization, you can go to any doctor but you'll pay less when you go to the But unlike other types of health insurance, your plan still pays some of your medical bills when you see a doctor outside the network.
+PPOs also let you go to specialists without a referral, which can help you get medical care faster.

 What is a PPO plan?

-A PPO is a type of health insurance network that gives you the ability to see any doctor and have some coverage.
+A PPO is a type of health insurance plan that gives you the ability to see any doctor and have some coverage.

 You'll pay a lower amount if you go to a doctor that is in your PPO's network.
-But if you go outside of the network, your health insurance will still pay for part of your visit.
+But if you go outside of the network, your health insurance will still pay part of the cost for your visit.

 If you have a PPO, you don't need a primary care doctor like you do with other types of health insurance plans.
 You can see a specialist without a referral, too, which is a major perk if you have a chronic illness or develop a disease.